-Harry Styles: The New Bowie or a Marketing Dream?
+Harry Styles: The new Bowie or a marketing dream?

-Harry Styles: The New Bowie or a Marketing Dream?
+Harry Styles: The new Bowie or a marketing dream?

 There’s been a lot of comparisons made in recent months about the former One Direction heart throb being right up there with the legendary Thin White Duke.